Ini Archibong: Awards and exhibitions

 He is the recipient of the ICFF Studio Award, Best of NeoCon Silver, International Woodworking Fair's Design Emphasis Award, ICFF's American Student Designer of the Year Award, and the 2019 Elle Deco American Design Award.
 In 2019, he received Distinguished Alumni awards from both ArtCenter and Polytechnic in his hometown of Pasadena.

-Archibong's work has been exhibited at the Victoria and Albert Museum (V&A) in London, Alyce de Roulet Williamson Gallery in Pasadena, Galerie Triode in Paris, the Museo Bagatti Valsecchi in Milan, Spazio Rossana Orlandi in Milan, Design Indaba in Cape Town, the Dallas Museum of Art, the High Museum in Atlanta, and the Design Museum in London.
+Archibong's work has been exhibited at the Victoria and Albert Museum in London (V&A), Alyce de Roulet Williamson Gallery in Pasadena, Galerie Triode in Paris, the Museo Bagatti Valsecchi in Milan, Spazio Rossana Orlandi in Milan, Design Indaba in Cape Town, the Dallas Museum of Art, the High Museum in Atlanta, and the Design Museum in London.

 His design for a Pavilion of the African Diaspora (PoAD) won the Best Design Medal at the London Design Biennale at Somerset House in June 2021.
-In the same year, the Metropolitain Museum of Art (MET) in New York acquired his "Orion" table, "Atlas" chair and "Vernus 3" chandelier for its Afrofuturist Period Room.
+In the same year, the Metropolitan Museum of Art (MET) in New York acquired his "Orion" table, "Atlas" chair and "Vernus 3" chandelier for its Afrofuturist Period Room.

-In 2022 the Los Angeles County Museum of Art (LACMA) added his "Switch" table to its permanent collection.
-The table also featured in his second solo show, titled "Narthex", at the Friendman Benda in Los Angeles.
+The 2021 exhibition Emphatic: Discovering a Glass Legacy at Punta Conterie Gallery in Murano included works by Archibong, as well as the designers Noé Duchaufour-Lawrance, GamFratesi, Benjamin Hubert, Richard Hutten, Luca Nichetto, Elena Salmistraro, and Marc Thorpe.
+In 2022 the Los Angeles County Museum of Art (LACMA) added Archibong's "Switch" table to its permanent collection.
+The table also featured in his second solo show, titled Narthex, at the Friendman Benda gallery in Los Angeles.
 His Iquo Cafe Collection for Knoll received a Good Design award in 2022.

-In 2023 Archibong's work was included in the exhibition Mirror Mirror: Reflections on Design at Chatsworth at Chatsworth House.
+Archibong's work was included in the exhibition Mirror Mirror: Reflections on Design at Chatsworth at Chatsworth House (2023), as well as The New Transcendence, a group show at Friedman Benda Gallery in New York also featuring works by Andrea Branzi, Stephen Burks, Najla El Zein, Courtney Leonard, and Samuel Ross (2024).

+A collaboration between Archibong and Tsugaru Nuri Japanese lacquerware was unveiled at an exhibition called Craft x Tech Tohoku Project at Kudan House in Tokyo (2024).
+Described as a "musical instrument in the form of a large organic pod-shaped sculpture ... [that] emits otherworldly electronic sounds when human hands hover above its lacquered surfaces", the piece and the exhibition itself seeks to marry heritage master-crafts techniques with contemporary technology.
+The show was curated by Maria Cristina Didero, and also included works by Sabine Marcelis, Studio Swine, Yoichi Ochiai, Michael Young, and Hideki Yoshimoto.
+The work was also exhibited at Design Miami Art Basel and in the Prince Consort Gallery of the V&A London.

 Writing

-The New York Times published an essay by Archibong titled "Ini Archibong: What We Believe About Storytelling" in 2021.
+The New York Times published an essay by Archibong titled Ini Archibong: What We Believe About Storytelling in 2021.
 The essay is part of a series called The Big Ideas: What Do We Believe, which also includes essays by Agnes Callard, Garry Kasparov, T.M.
-Luhrmann, Harry Reid, and Carlo Rovelli, amongst others.
+Luhrmann, Harry Reid, and Carlo Rovelli, among others.
 This work was later published in a compendium titled Question Everything: A Stone Reader.